Dropzone Connector Installation

 $ docker rm connector

-$ docker run ... <-- command you got from the Dropzone interface
+$ docker run ... <-- command you got from the Dropzone interfaceTesting Internal Connectivity

 The connector service runs in a docker container on a host in your network.
-If it is unable to reach to your internal systems then you will get an error when configuring your integration in the Dropzone UI such as Error 111 - Connection Refused
+If it is unable to reach to your internal systems then you will get an error when configuring your integration in the Dropzone UI such as Error 111 - Connection Refused.

 Test from the Host

 Testing from the host where you're running the connector is sufficient in almost all cases.
-Using tools such as curl
+Using tools such as curl, telnet, netcat (nc, ncat, etc), or openssl are good ways to test any network ACLs that may be preventing your traffic.

 Examples: